grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     the Enclosure to expose the adhesive on all 4 edges.
 Align the display along the bottom edge first (Toe-in) and lower the rest of the display after alignment is found.
-Ensure that the glass sits flush in the enclosure and does not rest anywhere on top of the Enclosure tip.
+Ensure that the glass sits flush in the enclosure and doesn't rest anywhere on top of the Enclosure tip.

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image47.png" alt-text="A drawing of a tablet":::